devloic/flutter2extension/README.md

 - generate a settings page for each app so you can dynamically add API keys (this avoids having to set it in the source code)
 - restrict apps to relevant pages in config.json
 - persist and override settings in your own appwrite instance
+- dynamically change app embedding : move app from sidebar to winbox and vice versa

 # Future challenges: